El-Yankee/MITx-6.00.1x-2021/README.md

 # MITx-6.00.1x 2021
-Coding exercises and Problem Sets for MITx: 6.00.1x Introduction to Computer Science and Programming Using Python
+Problem Sets for MITx: 6.00.1x Introduction to Computer Science and Programming Using Python